top of page

 The Importance of Playing With Your Kids

-In addition, play provides opportunities to share your culture and values.
-Doing this can help build your child's sense of belonging while also moulding pro-social beliefs (e.g., respect for diversity, compassion, and honesty).
+Lastly, play provides opportunities to share culture, values, and beliefs in ways that feel natural and engaging.
+Through shared play experiences—such as storytelling, role-playing, music, and cooperative games—children begin to internalise values modelled by the adults around them.
+This can help build children’s sense of belonging while moulding pro-social beliefs (e.g., respect for diversity, compassion, and honesty).

 11/2024